 I got a nasty surprise when I loaded the same file on an Excel 2007-equipped machine.
 Read more

-I get asked about once a month how to set a single page of a Word document to landscape mode, while leaving the rest of the document in portrait.
+I get asked about once a month how to make part of a document landscape in Word, while leaving the rest of the document in portrait.
 Or how to change the orientation of one page in Word.
 In Microsoft Word, it’s not difficult, but it’s anything but obvious.
 Here’s how to landscape part of a Word document, whether it’s one page or multiple pages.

 There are buttons on the ribbon to switch between portrait and landscape.
 But they switch the whole document, not your selection or the page you’re on.
 I’m sure you have already tried that.
 Here’s how to switch it for part of the document.
 Read more